Probabilistic risk aversion for generalized rank-dependent functions: Proofs of Section and further consequences

-Combining Theorem \ref{th-main} and Corollary \ref{co-QCX}, a characterization of signed Choquet integrals with m-quasi-linearity is obtained. \begin{corollary} Suppose that Assumption \ref{assm:1} holds.
-For $h\in\mathcal H^{\rm BV}$, $I_h$ is m-quasi-linear on $\mathcal M$ if and only if it is one of the following forms. \begin{itemize} \item[(i)] $I_h=k \E$ for some $k\in\R$ where $\E$ represents the expectation. \item[(ii)] $I_h=k(cQ_{1}+(1-c)Q_{0})$ for some $k\in\R$ and $c\in[0,1]$. \item[(iii)] $I_h=kQ_{1-\alpha}^{c}$ for some $k\in\R$, $c\in[0,1]$ and $\alpha\in(0,1)$. \end{itemize} \end{corollary} \begin{proof} By Theorem \ref{th-main} and Corollary \ref{co-QCX}, we know that $I_h$ is m-quasi-linear if and only if $h\in\mathcal H^{\rm QCX}\cap\mathcal (-\mathcal H^{\rm QCX})$.
-It is straightforward to check that $I_h$ is one of the three forms in the corollary. \end{proof} Although m-quasi-linearity by definition is not related to the monotonicity of the distortion function, all three forms of the distortion functions in Corollary \ref{co-linearity} are monotone.
+Note that p-quasi-linearity of a functional $\rho$ means that it is both p-quasi-convex and p-quasi-concave.
+Combining Theorem \ref{th-main} and Corollary \ref{co-QCX}, a characterization of generalized rank-dependent functions with p-quasi-linearity is obtained. \begin{corollary} Suppose that Assumption \ref{assm:1} holds.
+For $h\in\mathcal H^{\rm BV}$ and $v\in\mathcal V_{\M}$, $R_{h,v}$ is p-quasi-linear on $\mathcal M$ if and only if the signed Choquet function $I_h$ has one of the following forms. \begin{itemize} \item[(i)] $I_h=k\E$ for some $k\in\R$ where $\E$ represents the expectation. \item[(ii)] $I_h=k(cQ_{1}+(1-c)Q_{0})$ for some $k\in\R$ and $c\in[0,1]$. \item[(iii)] $I_h=kQ_{1-\alpha}^{c}$ for some $k\in\R$, $c\in[0,1]$ and $\alpha\in(0,1)$. \end{itemize} \end{corollary} \begin{proof} By Theorem \ref{th-main} and Corollary \ref{co-QCX}, we know that $R_{h,v}$ is p-quasi-linear if and only if $h\in\mathcal H^{\rm QCX}\cap\mathcal (-\mathcal H^{\rm QCX})$.
+It is straightforward to check that $R_{h,v}$ is one of the three forms in the corollary. \end{proof} Although p-quasi-linearity by definition is not related to the monotonicity of the distortion function, all three forms of the distortion functions in Corollary \ref{co-linearity} are monotone.
 This is not surprising.
-Because m-quasi-linearity of $I_h$ implies quasi-linearity of $h$ (see Lemma \ref{prop:quasi-pi} and use a parallel result for the case of m-quasi-concavity), and a quasi-linear univariate function must be monotone. \begin{remark} \cite{WW20} showed that for $h\in\mathcal H^{\rm BV}$, only the three forms in Corollary \ref{co-linearity} are possible for $I_h$ to have convex level sets (CxLS).
-As such, Corollary \ref{co-linearity} is not new since m-quasi-linearity is stronger (although only slightly) than CxLS. \end{remark}
+Because p-quasi-linearity of $I_h$ implies quasi-linearity of $h$ (see Lemma \ref{prop:quasi-pi} and use a parallel result for the case of p-quasi-concavity), and a quasi-linear univariate function must be monotone. \begin{remark} As a direct result of Corollary \ref{co-linearity}, only the three forms of $I_h$ in the corollary are possible to make $I_h$ p-quasi-linearity under Assumption \ref{assm:1}.
+This is not new as \cite{WW20} showed a same result for $I_h$ with CxLS (slightly weaker than p-quasi-linearity).
+Nevertheless, \cite{WW20} worked on a set containing all three-point distributions, a stronger condition than ours as the points are fixed in Assumption \ref{assm:1}. \end{remark}